ALGERIA & TUNISIA

 Beautiful Kerkouane

 Travelling along the beautiful coastline of the Cap Bon peninsula this morning, we arrive at Kerkouane – considered to be the best-preserved Punic town in Africa.
 Discovered in 1952, extensive excavations have revealed a semi-circular layout, enclosed by a low rampart.
 Burned and deserted in the 3rd century BCE, the ruins reveal intact evidence relating to the Carthaginians’ way of life.
-Here we see a very early form of the mosaic, known as the opus signinum featuring the ‘Sign of Tanit’, a powerful talisman protecting the early inhabitants of the Punic house.
-We then continue along the Cap Bon to the coastal town of Kelibia, where we have lunch together overlooking its beautiful beaches, considered some of the finest in the Mediterranean.
+Here we see a very early form of a mosaic known as the opus signinum featuring the ‘Sign of Tanit’, a powerful talisman protecting the early inhabitants of the Punic house.
+We then continue along the Cap Bon to the coastal town of Kelibia, where we have lunch overlooking its beautiful beaches, considered some of the finest in the Mediterranean.
 Returning to Tunis in the afternoon, dinner tonight is in a local restaurant.
 Overnight Tunis (B, L, D)

 • Day 15 | Monday 9 February